worktheclock/replit.github.io/tutorials/10-productivity-hacks.md

 # Productivity hacks

 After coding for a while, you may find that there are some repetitive things that take up unnecessary time.
 For example, searching for and updating a variable name can seem laborious.
-Luckily, Repl.it has some built-in productivity tools that we'll take a look at in this tutorial.
+Luckily, Replit has some built-in productivity tools that we'll take a look at in this tutorial.

 Specifically, you'll see how to: